Back To Search Results

 Prognosis

-Surgically managed nPHPT patients generally do well.
-The newer minimally invasive procedures are less intrusive with shorter operating times and fewer complications.
-Intraoperative monitoring of serum PTH levels has yielded better outcomes.
-However, even with experienced surgeons, operative failure or early recurrence does occur, given the difficulty in localizing the smaller adenomas and the higher involvement of multiple parathyroids.
-Follow-up with serial PTH levels is mandatory as per the guidelines of the American Association of Endocrine Surgeons (AAES).
-A PTH drop of more than 50% from baseline is usually a reliable indicator of surgical success.[55]
+Surgically managed patients with NHPT generally do well; they avoid complications and increase bone mineral density.[92]
+The newer minimally invasive surgical parathyroid procedures are less intrusive, with shorter operating times and fewer complications.[71][73]
+Intraoperative monitoring of serum PTH levels has yielded better outcomes.[71][93]
+However, even with experienced surgeons, operative failure or early recurrence does occur, given the difficulty in localizing smaller adenomas and a greater incidence of multiple parathyroid adenomas in NHPT.
+A decrease of PTH of more than 50% from baseline is usually a reliable indicator of surgical success during surgery.[94]

 Complications